gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

-Scattered plates of armor and parts of broken mechanical limbs proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug all Maddy could think was that her little sister was gone just like her father.
+Scattered plates of armor and parts of broken mechanical limbs proved that the bots had paid a heavy price for their victory, but as Mama Roo wrapped Gumption and Maddy in a hug all Maddy could think was that her little sister was gone—gone just like her father.

 </section>